Katipō: Conservation status

-In 2010 the katipō was one of a dozen species of previously unprotected invertebrate given full protection under the 1953 Wildlife Act, noted as "iconic, vulnerable to harm, and in serious decline".
-Under the Act, killing an absolutely-protected species such as a katipō is punishable by a fine or even imprisonment.
+In 2010, the katipō was one of a dozen previously unprotected species of invertebrate given full protection under the 1953 Wildlife Act, noted as "iconic, vulnerable to harm, and in serious decline".
+Under the Act, killing an absolutely-protected species such as the katipō is punishable by a fine or even imprisonment.
+It has been proposed that restoration of sand dune habitat, including the replacing of marram grass with native dune plants, would provide more suitable habitat for the katipō to conserve their populations.
+Reducing activities that damage sand dunes, such as off-road driving and rubbish dumping, may also protect the species.